JohnVance1/MultiplayerFinalProject/README.md

 Currently I have finished up what I set out to do for this milestone and I have started working on tasks for the second milestone.

-To run this milestone simply load up Unity and open up the SinglePlayer scene to test out the first milestone's functionallity.
+To run this milestone just load up Unity and open up the SinglePlayer scene to test out the first milestone's functionallity.

 Controls:
  - W - To jump